kubernetes-sigs/lws/site/content/en/docs/installation/_index.md

 Please refer to the release page for [helm charts][helm_charts].

-## Enabling DisaggregatedSet
+## DisaggregatedSet

-Starting from version **v0.9.0**, **DisaggregatedSet** is bundled directly into the core LeaderWorkerSet controller manager binary.
-No separate controller deployment or namespace is required.
+Starting from v0.9.0, DisaggregatedSet is bundled with the LWS controller manager.

+For kubectl and Kustomize installs, the standard v0.9.0+ manifests include the DisaggregatedSet CRD, controller permissions, and validating webhook.
+No separate DisaggregatedSet installation step is required.

-When you install LWS using kubectl or Kustomize, the DisaggregatedSet CRD and controller permissions are automatically included.
+For Helm installs, the DisaggregatedSet CRD and controller permissions are installed by default.

-If you are using Helm, pass `--set enableDisaggregatedSet=true` to also deploy the editor, viewer, and admin `ClusterRoles`, as well as the validating admission webhook for DisaggregatedSet:
+The optional validating webhook and user-facing editor/viewer/admin ClusterRoles can be enabled by passing `--set enableDisaggregatedSet=true` to the Helm install command:

 ```shell
 CHART_VERSION=0.9.0